syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ## Reset

-To reset the changes made you can click the Reset icon in the toolbar.
-To programmatically reset use the below code.
+To reset the changes made, click the Reset icon in the toolbar.
+To programmatically reset, use the following code.

 {% tabs %}